 Melanoma also often presents differently in people with darker skin than in people with lighter skin.

-“In people with skin of color, melanoma most commonly develops on non-sun exposed areas, such as the palms and soles,” Shivakumar says.
+“In people with skin of color, melanoma most commonly develops on non-sun exposed areas, such as the palms of the hands and soles of the feet,” Shivakumar says.
 “Melanomas in these locations are also known to be more aggressive and less responsive to treatment."

 It’s important to see a dermatologist as soon as possible if you see signs of melanoma.